↓ Skip to main content

 Title

-Clinical Momentum as One Reason Dying Patients Are Underserved in Acute Care Settings
+Clinical Momentum as One Reason Dying Patients Are Underserved in Acute Care Settings.

 Published in

-AMA Journal of Ethics, August 2018
+The AMA Journal of Ethic, August 2018

 DOI 10.1001/amajethics.2018.732